christianh814/kubernetes-toolbox/README.md

 ```
-kubeadm init --config=kubeadm-config.yaml --experimental-upload-certs
+kubeadm init --config=kubeadm-config.yaml --upload-certs
 ```

-> The `--experimental-upload-certs` uploads certificates to etcd (encrypted) so you can bootstrap your other masters
+> The `--upload-certs` uploads certificates to etcd (encrypted) so you can bootstrap your other masters

 At this point, if you reload your LB's status page, you should see the first controller going green.